-The fungus thrives in humid and moist conditions and is especially prevalent in soil which has been contaminated with bird or bat droppings.
-Infection occurs when cats are exposed to the fungus in soil, the fungal spores are inhaled or ingested.
+Histoplasmosis thrives in humid and moist conditions and is prevalent in soil contaminated with bird or bat feces.
+Infection occurs when a host inhales or ingests the spores.

 Humans are not at risk of catching the disease from infected cats although they can become infected via the same environmental exposure.

 Cats become infected when they inhale or ingest the fungal spores (known as microconidia) from the environment.
-Once inside the cat, they are engulfed by macrophages where they continue to replicate.
-From this point on, the disease may go one of three ways.
+Once inside the cat, macrophages engulf the spores where they continue to replicate.
+From this point on, the disease will go one of three ways.
 It may remain in the lungs, disseminate through the body to various organs or affect the skin.

 Primary pulmonary histoplasmosis – This is the most common form of histoplasmosis.
 The spores are inhaled into the lungs where they cause localised symptoms.

-Disseminated histoplasmosis may be further broken down by the organs involved.
+Disseminated histoplasmosis is broken down by the organs involved:

 Most cats who develop disseminated histoplasmosis are co-infected with FIV or FeLV.